How to Throw a Great Dinner Party at Home

 Also, consider the atmosphere you’d like to create.
 Is this a formal dinner, or a casual gathering?
 Would you like your guests to feel calm and relaxed, or excited and boisterous?
 Will this be an intimate event with close friends, or will the evening be an energetic introduction of many new acquaintances?

-Atmosphere and theme work together.
-Even a theme as simple as “Christmas Dinner” can be interpreted many ways.
+The atmosphere and theme work together.
+Even a theme as simple as “Christmas Dinner” can be interpreted in many ways.
 Is it a classic, elegant, Charles Dickens-style Christmas?
 A Southern charm Christmas?
 A fun, whimsical, snow wonderland Christmas with elves and sparkles?
 A gingerbread and candy Christmas?

 The theme is the party’s foundation.
 Now, it’s time to build upon that theme.
 Menu items, decorations, music choices, entertainment options, conversation starters, and even the font you choose for invitations — all of it stems from your party’s theme.
 Every choice you make should further the theme and atmosphere you’re creating for your guests.